 A minimum GPA requirement can only be included in the job posting if the employer can justify how the GPA is related to successfully performing the job duties.
 Positions with a bona fide requirement for a certain GPA standard could include academic mentoring positions (tutors); leadership positions (RA's) and positions performing scientific research (lab aides).
 If a certain GPA standing or the completion of a specific class is required in the job advertisement, the student will submit unofficial grade reports or transcripts as part of the application process, so that the employer can verify the academic performance.

-If you have any questions concerning student employment please contact the Student Employment Office at (480) 965-5186.
+If you have any questions concerning student employment please contact Career and Professional Development Services at (480) 965-5186.

-If you would like to request a presentation or training for your ASU department concerning student employment or federal work study, please contact Rafael Guzman (firstname.lastname@example.org, 480-965-6305).
+If you would like to request a presentation or training for your ASU department concerning student employment or federal work study, please contact our office at firstname.lastname@example.org or (480) 965-5186.

 The Affordable Care Act (ACA) is federal legislation signed into law by President Barack Obama in March 2010.
 The law ensures that Americans have access to medical insurance they can afford—whether they get it from an employer, an insurance provider or the government.
 It also requires most Americans to have medical insurance by Jan.
 1, 2014, and those who do not may have to pay a tax penalty.